koenraijer/koencodes/src/routes/blog/211209-globalstyles.md

 layout: blog
 ---

 Svelte styles are scoped to their components by default, but global styles can be very useful for things like color schemes, dark mode and CSS resets.
-This article shows you how to install and implement Svelte Preprocess, and then prepend your your `.scss` file full of global styles.
+This article shows you how to install and implement Svelte Preprocess, and then prepend your `.scss` file full of global styles.
 It's not difficult to set up!

 To start, create a new folder at `src/lib/` and call it `styles.scss`.
 Put all of your global styles in there.